dagster-io/dagster/MIGRATION.md

 ### Breaking Changes

 #### Extension Libraries
 [dagster-snowflake-pandas] Prior to `dagster-snowflake` version `0.19.0` the Snowflake I/O manager converted all timestamp data to strings before loading the data in Snowflake, and did the opposite conversion when fetching a DataFrame from Snowflake.
 The I/O manager now ensures timestamp data has a timezone attached and stores the data as TIMESTAMP_NTZ(9) type.
-If you used the Snowflake I/O manager prior to version `0.19.0` you can set the `time_data_to_string=True` configuration value for the Snowflake I/O manager to continue storing time data as strings while you do table migrations.
+If you used the Snowflake I/O manager prior to version `0.19.0` you can set the `store_timestamps_as_strings=True` configuration value for the Snowflake I/O manager to continue storing time data as strings while you do table migrations.

 To migrate a table created prior to `0.19.0` to one with a TIMESTAMP_NTZ(9) type, you can run the follow SQL queries in Snowflake.
 In the example, our table is located at `database.schema.table` and the column we want to migrate is called `time`: